Login

 Joining Maxim in 1999 as a Senior Manager, Mile’s rapid ascent to Partner in 2000, alongside Gerard Boundy, underscores his leadership and expertise.
 As a business owner, Mile’s diverse interests span property development, ownership, stakes in professional practices, and an IT service business, demonstrating his multifaceted approach to business and wealth management.

-Stefanie Cordina - Strategic Advisor
+Stefanie Cordina

 Stefanie is a dedicated specialist in public policy specialising in cyber security and governance driven by a profound passion for effecting positive change.
 Armed with Bachelor’s degrees in Law and Economics from the Australian National University, she boasts an impressive 25-year journey encompassing both public and private sectors.
 Throughout her career, Stefanie has held pivotal roles within Government, navigating complex policy landscapes and operational environments.